ZhilkinSerg/Cataclysm-DDA-LUA/README.md

 - `NIGHTMARES` - you see bad dreams when not under medication (`ambien`);
 - `NUDIST` - +2 to all attributes when naked.

+## dda-lua-fun

+Mod that adds following fun:

+- *not implemented yet*.

 # Todo list:

 ## dda-lua